-- To raise sufficient funds to meet the cost of the Trust's current activities and to develop new activities. - To raise sufficient additional money to prepare the new site to host the Convention in 2021, and to refurbish the Pencil Factory building thereafter to provide further accommodation for Convention activities, currently held in rented marquees, and conference facilities to host ministry activities in pursuit of our objectives at other times of the year.
+- To raise sufficient funds to meet the cost of the Trust's current activities and to develop new activities. - To raise sufficient additional money to continue the refurbishment of the Pencil Factory building to provide further accommodation for Convention activities, currently held in rented marquees, and conference facilities to host ministry activities in pursuit of our objectives at other times of the year.